 Their official line is one of protecting the athletes and retaining a level playing field.
 But why are athletes – ranging from hard-tackling football players to heavy-hitting MMA fighters – opting to use it in the first place?

-While the health benefits are there to be debated, one thing is for sure: opioid use and abuse is a real concern for the world of sport.
+While the possible health benefits are there to be debated, one thing is for sure: opioid use and abuse is a real concern for the world of sport.
 Overdosing can lead to serious organ damage and even death, and that risk is present in an arena where the focus is on pushing oneself to be the very best.

 Challenging the Nate Diaz Suspension